 Printers are a familiar presence in homes and offices all over the world.
 To be able to print anything on your printer, you must connect it to your computer and install it.
-The most common way to do that is by using a USB cable.
-If you do not know how to do it, this guide is for you: we show how to set up a local printer on any Windows computer, using a USB connection.
+The most common way to install a computer printer near you is by using a USB cable.
+If you do not know how to do it, this guide is for you: we show how to set up a local printer near you on any Windows computer using a USB connection.
 Let’s get started:

-IMPORTANT: This guide covers how to install a local printer on a Windows 11 or Windows 10 computer and the features that are built into the operating system, for adding printers.
-We first cover Windows 10, then Windows 7, and then Windows 8.1.
-Last but not least, we give guidance on how to install a local printer using the setup program provided by its manufacturer (read the last method in the tutorial for that).
-By local printer we mean the kind of printer that you connect directly to your computer through a USB cable.
-If you have a wireless printer, you should read this guide: How to Install a Wireless Printer In Your Home Network.
+NOTE: This guide covers installing a local printer on a Windows 11 or Windows 10 computer and the features built into these operating systems for adding printers.
+We also cover how to add a local printer using manual settings and how to install a local printer using the software and drivers provided by its manufacturer (read the last method in the tutorial for that).
+By local printer, we mean the kind of printer you connect directly to your computer through a USB cable.
+If you have a wireless printer, you should read this guide: How to install a wireless printer in your Wi-Fi network.

 Now there are two possibilities:

-- The printer that you connected to the computer has already been installed by Windows 10, or
+- Windows has already installed the printer that you connected to the computer, or

 - The printer you connected to a USB port on your PC has not been installed.

-If your Windows 10 computer does not detect the local printer, click or tap on the link that says “The printer that I want isn’t listed”.
+If you’re using Windows 10, click or tap on the link called “The printer that I want isn’t listed.”

 Then, the steps are identical in Windows 11 and Windows 10.
-First, the operating system will open a wizard called “Add Printer”.
-Here you have a few different options.
-They include options for adding network printers, as well as local printers.
-As you want to install a local printer, choose the option that says:
+First, the operating system will open a wizard called “Add Printer.”
+Here, you have a few different options for adding network printers, as well as local printers.
+Because you want to install a local printer, choose the option that says:

 - “My printer is a little older.
 Help me find it.”, or